-Especially for PVC, direct exposure to sunlight should be avoided to prevent irregular shrinkage of foam sheets and change of colour pigments.
+Direct exposure to sunlight should be avoided to prevent UV degradation and especially for PVC based cores, to avoid irregular shrinkage of foam sheets and change of colour pigments.

 It is highly recommended to keep the foam for a minimum of 24 hours in the workshop before use, especially if the storing temperature is low or air moisture is high.
 The absorbed moisture on the foam surface might inhibit the chemical reaction of the resin or the different temperatures could result in a curing time other than expected.